Jordan Rozum

 Classification of homogeneous space-times according to their symmetries as part of Master’s Thesis advised by Professor Ian Anderson and Professor Charles Torre.
 Devised a new coordinate-free classification scheme for Lie algebras of a certain type relevant to homogeneous solutions to the Einstein equations and implemented the classification using the DifferentialGeometry package of the computer algebra system Maple.

-Undergraduate Researcher, 2011-2014, Utah State University Dept. of Electrical Engineering
+Research Programmer, 2010-2014, Utah State University Dept. of Electrical Engineering

 Data validation for the SABER (Sounding of the Atmosphere using Broadband Emission Radiometry) satellite instrument in collaboration with Professor Gene Ware and Professor Doran Baker.
 Analyzed SABER data, and maintained the USU copy of the database.
 Focused on perceived bifurcation of hydroxyl airglow layer in the mesosphere.